SURGERY & ANESTHESIA PRE-OPERATIVE INSTRUCTIONS

 How to Prepare For Your Surgery at NJ Center for Oral Surgery

-- Patients scheduled for surgery under general anesthesia or intravenous sedation must not eat or drink anything (except to take prescription medication) for at least 6 hours prior to their appointment, and must be accompanied by a licensed driver who will wait in the office until you are ready for discharge.
+- Patients scheduled for surgery under general anesthesia or intravenous sedation must not eat or drink ANYTHING (except to take prescription medication) for at least 6 hours prior to their appointment, remove all jewelry and must be accompanied by a licensed driver who will wait in the office until you are ready for discharge.
+Cell phones are not permitted in the treatment room.

 - As directed by your surgeon or physician, you should take all prescription medications (especially for high blood pressure and thyroid) when you normally do with a small sip of water.